piotrwitek/react-redux-typescript-guide/README.md

 export { default as Select } from './select';
 ...

-// 3. now you can import your components in both ways named (internal) or default (public):
+// 3. now you can import your components in both ways, with named export (better encapsulation) or using default export (internal access):

 // containers/container.tsx
 import { Select } from '@src/components';